-Procedures
+3. Procedures

 - 3.1.
-The Person responsible for dealing with allegation of abuse against teachers and staff is the Headteacher.
-If the allegation is against the Headteacher or Child Protection Officer, the person responsible is the Trust's Chief Executive Officer. - 3.2.
-Nexus Multi Academy Trust has a duty of care to our employees.
+The Person responsible for dealing with allegations of abuse against teachers and staff is the Headteacher.
+If the allegation is against the Headteacher or Child Protection Officer, the person responsible is the Trust's Chief Executive Officer.
+If the allegation is against a member of the Trust Central Team, the person responsible is the CEO. - 3.2.
+The Trust has a duty of care to our employees.
 We will ensure that we provide effective support for anyone facing an allegation and provide the employee with a named contact if they are suspended.